carafe-fm/carafe-js/.github/ISSUE_TEMPLATE/feature_request.md

+---
+name: Feature request
+about: Request a new package or a new feature on an existing pacakge
+---
 <!--- Provide a general summary of your issue in the Title above -->

 ## Basic description of the proposed feature